carasaj/bank_churn_model/README.md

 ### Feature Analysis

+These tests can be found in the feature_selection folder.

+Features were evaluated using the following techniques:

-Each potential feature was run against the target in a 1:1 model to determine their correlation.
-This novel technique was used to try and discern which features were irrelevant.
+Each potential feature was run against the target in a 1:1 model to determine their correlation and  discern which features were irrelevant.

-Out of the original column data, the highest correlating feature was `Total_Revolving_Balance`.

-While most variables were conserved as features in one way or another, this step proved useful for our initial analysis of the raw data.
+Sequential Feature Selection was run 'forwards' to determine the most optimal features.

+Fisher scores were generated.

+A heatmap was generated to show correlation between features/features and features/target.

-### Standard Scaling
+### Data Processing
-Scale numerical/float values
+Scale numerical/float values with StandardScaler

-### Oversampling
-Use SMOTE to add synthetic data and balance our target feature value count
+SMOTE to add synthetic data and balance our target feature value count OneHotEncoder to encode categorical features

 ## Hyperparameters

-No major hyperparameter tuning was needed.
-GridSearch was done to explore the best possible values, only the following were changed:
+GridSearch was done to explore the best possible values.
+The following were changed from default values:

 `n_estimators=500`